 Sherritt's international coaching stints include serving as the head coach for Team USA in the 2000 FINA World Grand Prix in Rodstock, Germany.
 In 1999, he was selected as the World Cup coach for the United States in Wellington, New Zealand, and he was a World University coach for the U.S. in Mallarco, Spain in July of the same year.
 Most recently, he served as the team leader for Team USA at the China Open in 2008.

 In 1998-99, Sherritt helped lead one of South Carolina's most decorated divers, Michelle Davison, to new heights.
-Davison won two SEC titles and was named SEC Diver of the Year, en route to finishing fourth and fifth on the one- and three-meter boards respectively at the NCAA Championships.
+Davison won two SEC titles and was named SEC Diver of the Year, en route to finishing fourth and fifth on the 1- and 3-meter boards respectively at the NCAA Championships.
 That year, Sherritt was named SEC Women's Diving Coach of the Year.

 In addition to athletics, Sherritt's divers have excelled outside of the pool as well.
 Holly Hodges was a recipient of the SEC Community Service Post-Graduate Scholarship in 2004-05.
 Cheryl Lemon was named USC's Female Student Athlete of the Year in 2000, while Chad Sheldon and Lemon were named to the SEC Honor Roll in 1998.
 Brandon Hulko was named USC Male Student-Athlete of the Year in 2002, and Taryn Zack was South Carolina's Scholar-Athlete of the Year in 2011.

 A native of Cincinnati, Ohio, Sherritt founded South Carolina Divers in 1982, a University of South Carolina based age group diving team.
 Sherritt received a B.S. degree in physical education from the University of Cincinnati in 1982.